romanyn36/romanyn36/README.md

 # :dart: About Me
 <p>
-Hi!!
-My name Is <b>Romani</b>
-I’m a student in benha, faculty of computers and artificial intelligence. i'm fast learner. i love programming, new technologies, chess and problem solving i'm <b>studying Artificial intelligence</b>, computer science and working with most common technologies like combine <b>ML models with Deep Learning</b> models. also working with <b>Transfer Learning</b> ,<b>Generative models.</b>
+Hi!
+I'm Romani, an <b>AI engineer and backend developer</b>.
+I graduated from the Faculty of Computers and Artificial Intelligence at Benha University.
+I'm a fast learner with a passion for programming, new technologies, chess, and problem-solving.

+In the Artificial Intelligence department, I have developed and continue to enhance my skills, working with technologies such as machine learning (ML) models, deep learning models, transfer learning, generative models, and Hugging Face.

-in addition to self learning Android Development with kotlin and graduated from <b>“Android Kotlin Developer Nanodegree”</b> at Udacity also i have experience in desktop apps development with <b>java</b> and <b>python</b> i use my experience to combine AI and create intelligent Apps and Projects like chat bots, image classification, speech recognition and articles clustering, object detection and classification. and others.
+Additionally, I am self-taught in web development, specializing in Python backend frameworks like Flask and Django.
+I have worked on numerous projects, leveraging my expertise to combine AI and create intelligent web applications.
+My work includes integrating AI features into websites, such as chatbots, image classification, speech recognition, articles clustering, and object detection and classification

+I am proficient in multiple programming languages, including Java, C++, Python, Kotlin, and JavaScript.
+I have a strong understanding of Object-Oriented Programming (OOP) principles and SOLID design principles.

 </p>